-As a consequence satellite remote sensing has become one of the most important single technologies providing a wealth of information about the status and changes of our planet.
-This makes it possible to obtain a very complete picture of the situation in important fields such as resource management, environmental and climate change monitoring, and disaster management.
+Satellite technology to observe the Earth, so-called Earth Remote Sensing or Earth Observation, has become in recent decades one of the most important ways for scientists to gather and monitor a wealth of information about the status and changes of planet Earth.
+Earth Remote Sensing makes it possible to obtain a very complete picture of the health of the planet in important fields such as resource management, environmental and climate change monitoring, and disaster management.

-To foster a wide use of the data and to make citizens of the European Union aware of and used to its high potential, ESA has launched a large variety of activities that aim at informing teachers and students about Earth observation and providing easy access to material that can be used in lessons.
-In the context of these activities, in 2005 a first ESA School Atlas funded by ESA was published by GEOSPACE, with a focus on the printed book but additionally providing a wealth of digital material.
+To foster a wide use of the satellite data and to make EU citizens aware of and used to its high potential, ESA has launched a large variety of activities that aim at informing teachers and students about Earth observation and providing easy access to material that can be used in lessons.
+In the context of these activities, in 2005 a first ESA School Atlas was published.
 More than 15 years later this ESA School Atlas Next Generation is published, exploiting the potential of digital maps and of an online platform.
-This allows for keeping the provided material up-to-date and to add new case studies covering upcoming events of interest